Disease & Vaccine Information

 Rates of pneumococcal meningitis by antibiotic resistant strains not found in the PCV7 vaccine continued to increase, which prompted researchers to emphasize the need for better pneumococcal vaccines.

 The 2010 introduction of PCV13 vaccine, adding six additional strains to the original PCV7, resulted in a further decline of invasive pneumococcal disease.
-However, PCV 13 vaccine has not been completely effective in eliminating vaccine-strain invasive pneumococcal disease and serious infections have persisted despite the licensing of a broader targeting vaccine.
+However, PCV 13 vaccine has not been completely effective in eliminating vaccine-strain invasive pneumococcal disease and serious infections have persisted despite the licensing of a broader vaccine.

 In addition to the vaccine’s ineffectiveness in eliminating pneumococcal disease from all strains contained within the vaccine, non-vaccine type strains have also emerged in the United States, most notably strains 33F, 22F, 12, 15B, 15C, and 23 A. Other countries have experienced a similar situation, including Taiwan, which noted a decrease in vaccine-type strain invasive disease and confirmed pneumococcal disease but an increase in non-vaccine type strain invasive disease, most notably caused by strains 23A, 15A and 15B.

 Korea has also reported high rates of antibiotic-resistant strains not found in PCV13 since the introduction of the vaccine.
-Non-vaccine type strains continue to appear in many Western European countries, prompting researchers stress the need for new vaccines to cover the antibiotic-resistant strains of S. pneumoniae not found within the current vaccines.
+Non-vaccine type strains continue to appear in many Western European countries, prompting researchers to stress the need for new vaccines to cover the antibiotic-resistant strains of S. pneumoniae not found within the current vaccines.

 Researchers in the United States have noted that while invasive pneumococcal disease has decreased since the introduction of pneumococcal conjugate vaccines, S. pneumoniae strains have continued to adapt and this has resulted in the ongoing emergence of antibiotic resistant non-vaccine serotypes.